polaris-slo-cloud/containerd-shim-cwasi/README.md

 # CWASI Containerd shim

-:warning: Should be able to spawn containers and wasm modules.
-Cwasi Shim is a work in progress and not suited for production usage yet

 CWASI containerd shim is a lightweight and portable way to run stateful cloud wasm applications.
 It leverages Wasmedge runtime to execute webassembly in a secure and sandboxed environment.
 We got inspired by [RunWasi Wasmedge](https://github.com/keniack/runwasi/tree/main/crates/containerd-shim-wasmedge).

 <img src="images/cwasi_architecture.png" width="80%" height="70%">